JuanGMendoza/JuanGMendoza.github.io/README.md

 Within the writings directory, each blog post (or any other entry) should have its own sub-directory, containing any necessary assets linked to within the article.
 The "YYYYMMDD-template" directory provides the template HTML file that should be used for each blog post.

 ## Includes Directory
 Within the root directory, there is one special sub-directory named "includes".
+This folder contains JavaScript code used to inject major HTML components into webpages.

-This folder contains a template "header" and "footer" JavaScript file which is used on all website HTML pages.
-Since these two components are prone to frequent updates, injecting them into the pages with a "script" tag makes the website more maintainable by preventing required copy/pastes on every HTML page when one of these components is updated.
+This folder contains a template "header.js" and "footer.js" file which is used on all website HTML pages.
+Since the "header" and "footer" HTML components are prone to frequent updates, injecting them into the pages with a "script" tag makes the website more maintainable by preventing required copy/pastes on every HTML page when one of these components is updated.

 To update the header or footer on every single website page in a single step, you need only update the corresponding file in this directory.

+There is also a "social_media_card.js" file, which is used to inject code into the HTML "head" tag.
+This file defines the special details that appear when you paste a link to your website on social media website (i.e. an image and description).

-There is also a "blogpost_breadcrumbs" JavaScript file in this directory for use on all blog posts.
-Since this element will be pasted on every blog post, having it templated allows for easier changes down the road.
+Finally, there is a "blogpost_breadcrumbs.js" file in this directory for use on all blog posts.
+Since the "breadcrumbs" element will be copy/pasted on every blog post, having it templated allows for easier changes down the road.